Zhu-YanZhang/yanzhang-zhu.github.io/_pages/about.md

   - /about.html
 ---

-I am a a dual-degree senior undergraduate student at [Duke Kunshan University](https://www.dukekunshan.edu.cn/) and [Duke University](https://duke.edu/).
+I am a dual-degree senior undergraduate student at [Duke Kunshan University](https://www.dukekunshan.edu.cn/) and [Duke University](https://duke.edu/).
 I major in material science with physics track.
 My research interest lies in **quantum computing** and **quantum information**.
 I have no publications yet, but I have done some solid research works.

 Previous Works
 ======